agrc/gis.utah.gov/_posts/2017-12-28-utah-ng911-gis-database.md

 In a true NG911 system, GIS becomes a core component to the system.
 This puts a lot of responsibility on authoritative GIS editors at the local, regional (PSAP), and State levels.
 In 2018, AGRC looks to make further progress on providing a feedback mechanism for all approved authoritative data editors (such as local jurisdictions, PSAPs, sheriff’s office, etc.) where they can submit data modifications in a map editing environment and submit them to us so we can push them into production within the established time period.
 This will ensure the availability of highly accurate, near real time data to the State’s PSAPs and 911 community.
 This is a really important aspect to AGRC because this mechanism can save lives!

-AGRC also has plans to geocode the ALI tables against the Utah NG911 GIS database, looking for ALI addresses that do not geocode.
+AGRC also plans coordinate with UCA to obtain and then geocode the ALI tables against the Utah NG911 GIS database, looking for ALI addresses that do not geocode.
 Our goal is to ensure that all existing, valid ALI addresses are represented in the GIS database and to provide local jurisdictions with ALI addresses that need updating or other attention.
 This will speed up the transition to NG911 and GIS-based call routing, while undermining any reliance on the MSAG tables.

 We encourage you download the [Utah NG911 GIS Database]({{ "/data/911/" | prepend: site.baseurl }}) and take a look at it.
 We are strong believers that the more eyes on the data, and the more use, the better it will get.
 If nothing else, make sure home and/or business addresses are geocodable, both the `RoadCenterlines` and `AddressPoints` datasets.
 These are the datasets that will ensure proper 911 response to your location.
 If you don’t have the required tools and software to interact with the NG911 dataset, please take a moment to use our [mapping website](http://atlas.utah.gov/) where you can validate your home and/or business address using the same underlying datasets.
 These datasets are only as good as we collectively make them, so give them a try and let us know if you experience any problems.